kunal-singh/small-folk/README.md

 # small-folk
-shims, polyfills and other javascript utilities
+shims, polyfills and other javascript utilities - for practice only, not for production..yet.